 Andrew has an ongoing love affair with all types of media.
 He is interested in the way that the ubiquitous nature of media influences culture.
 He has been interviewed and written about in various new media, on TV and in newspapers, magazines and books.
 He’s even been asked to host a couple of TV series, which is rather rad.
 He declined an audition to host Grand Designs Australia (which he kinda regrets).
 He did an audition to host a show called THE RENOVATORS.
 The show turned out to be a flop, so he dodged a bullet with that one.
 It’s unlikely to be the end of a TV careers though, but more on that when it happens.

-In 2014 Andrew became a founding board member, and a director, of Nightingale Housing - a non-for-profit organisation creating ethical, social sustainable and cost effective housing, whilst also revolutionising the developer-dominated housing market.
+In 2014 Andrew became a founding board member, and a director, of Nightingale Housing, a social enterprise creating ethical, social sustainable and cost effective housing, whilst also revolutionising the developer-dominated housing market.

 Andrew is left of centre and can’t keep his political views to himself.
 He’s keen to see a fair, equitable and generous world.
 He thinks that there should be an even distribution of wealth and that white middle class people like him should consider their responsibilities more than their rights.
 After all, the world has been designed in favour of people like him for too long.
 Andrew’s hero is Peter Singer, the bioethicist, and he attempts to follows Singer’s lead by giving away a healthy chunk of his income to people that could use it more than him.